Ari Fleischer: Congressional staffer

 Upon his graduation from Middlebury, Fleischer worked as press secretary for Jon S. Fossel, a Republican candidate for a New York congressional seat.
 Later Fleischer worked as press secretary for Norman Lent.
 From 1985 to 1988, he was field director for the National Republican Congressional Committee.
 He went back to being a press secretary in 1988, working for congressman Joseph DioGuardi.

 Fleischer served as U.S. Senator Pete Domenici's press secretary from 1989 to 1994 and as spokesman for the House of Representatives Ways and Means Committee for five years.
 He worked as deputy communications director for George H. W. Bush's 1992 reelection campaign.

 White House press secretary

 Although Fleischer served as communications director for Elizabeth Dole during her presidential run in the 2000 election campaign, he joined George W. Bush's presidential campaign after Dole dropped out of the race.
-When Bush became the President in 2001, he tapped Fleischer to become the first press secretary of his administration.
+When Bush became President in 2001, he tapped Fleischer to become his press secretary.

-Fleischer is credited with having been the first to introduce the phrase "homicide bombing" to describe what has also been called suicide bombing, in April 2002, to emphasize the terrorist connotations of the tactic:
+Fleischer is credited with introducing the phrase "homicide bombing" to describe what has also been called suicide bombing, in April 2002, to emphasize the tactic's terrorist connotations:

 On May 19, 2003, he announced that he would resign during the summer, citing a desire to spend more time with his wife and to work in the private sector.
 He was replaced by deputy press secretary Scott McClellan on July 15, 2003.